integrity-nexus-kai/Quantum_Integrity_Core/README.md

 In contrast to phenomenological f(R) models, TIG exhibits a discrete critical transition between horizon and non-horizon geometries.
 This indicates a deeper structural organization of gravitational configurations.

+## What TIG is not

+* not a generic parameter extension of General Relativity
+* not a phenomenological curve-fitting model
+* not based on arbitrary modification of the action

+TIG instead restricts the space of admissible theories by structural consistency requirements.

 ## Key Properties

 * Constrained quadratic f(R) gravity